HR5116/Agents-of-Justice/README.md

 Agents are initialized for each courtroom role, each with a unique system prompt.
 Simulation runs through trial phases, with agents generating responses in turn.
 Transcript is generated and displayed to the user.

+The api key is set in the env variable 'token.env'